Create a basic group and add members using Azure Active Directory

 On the Active Directory page, select Groups and then select New group.

-In the New Group page, fill out the required information.
+The New Group pane will appear and you must fill out the required information.

-Group name (required).
-Add a name for the group, something that you'll remember and that makes sense.
-A check will be performed to determine if the name is already used for another group.
-If the name is already in use, to avoid duplicate naming, you'll be asked to modify the name of your group.
+Create and add a Group name.
+Choose a name that you'll remember and that makes sense for the group.
+A check will be performed to determine if the name is already in use by another group.
+If the name is already in use, to avoid duplicate naming, you'll be asked to change the name of your group.